 The Population of Berlin: 3,769,000

 This European capital has a bohemian vibe filled with traditional artists and street art.
 It is also one of the best European cities for nightlife.
-Berlin is an energy-packed city attracts travelers from all around the world to experience its history and culture.
+Berlin is an energy-packed city attracts travellers from all around the world to experience its history and culture.

 History buffs can find eerie remnants of World War II history.
 A small piece of the Berlin Wall still stands, keeping the lessons of the past in full display and the Holocaust Memorial is a moving memorial dedicated to the murdered Jews of Europe.
 Seeing these reminders creates some stark imagery.
 However, seeing today’s city rise above its past will give you inspiration for a better future.
 A good tour to take to learn of Berlin’s past is the free communist walking tour.